Uanela/arkos/packages/arkos/CANARY_NOTES.md

 - Update documentation to match all new changes, make mention of old way of doing things if there where significant changes.
 - add strict routing mode into cli flags
 - add documentain about stric mode routing and update jsdocs on arkos config
+- add documentain about the new `authService.permission()` method and also add under jsdocs

 ### Change

 ### Fix

-- strict routing only work for export routers
+- strict routing only work for exported routers
 - Enhance importing components helper function

 ### Remove